 Consensual Romantic or Sexual Relationships

-Product School discourages romantic or sexual relationships between any and all participants because such relationships tend to create compromising conflicts of interest or the appearance of such conflicts.
+Product School discourages romantic or sexual relationships between any and all participants because such relationships tend to create compromising conflicts of interest or the appearance of such conflicts, and/or compromising learning environments.
 In addition, such a relationship may give rise to the perception by others that there is favoritism or bias in decisions affecting all participants.
 Moreover, given the potential uneven balance of power within such relationships, consent by a subordinate participant is suspect and may be viewed by others or, at a later date by the subordinate participant, as having been given as the result of coercion or intimidation.
 The atmosphere created by such appearances of bias, favoritism, intimidation, coercion or exploitation undermines the spirit of trust and mutual respect that is essential to a healthy work and learning environment.
 If there is such a relationship, the parties need to be aware that one, or both, may be moved to a different department or location, or other reasonable actions may be taken, at Product School’s sole discretion.

 If any employee, contractor or student of Product School enters into a consensual relationship that is romantic or sexual in nature with another participant, or if one of the parties is in a supervisory or instructional capacity in which the other party works or studies, the parties should either notify the appropriate supervisor, or Product School’s CEO.